-Misdemeanor charges filed against brother of slain man
+Stephon Clark’s brother charged with misdemeanor assault

 - 4 dead in Waffle House shooting in Tennessee; suspect sought VIEW

-Prosecutors also charged Clark with criminal threats and abusing a 911 emergency line, both misdemeanors.

-Clark is the brother of Stephon Clark, who was killed when police say he approached them with a cellphone they mistook for a gun.
+Police fatally shot the 22-year-old in his grandparents’ backyard last month when they say he approached them with a cellphone that they mistook for a gun.

+The charges against Stevante Clark allege that he threatened a landlord with violence and did more than $400 in damage to their house and property, including defacing it with graffiti.
+They also allege that he assaulted a woman with a hammer.

+Clark was released without bail Monday and expects to hire his own lawyer.